krishkhimasia/Systems_Prog_Lab_Spr_23/gdb/README.md

 gcc -g allparts.c
 gdb ./a.out
 ```
-Using the list directive lists the first few (10 by default) lines of allparts.c
+The list directive lists the first few (10 by default) lines of allparts.c

 To list individual part files:
 ```gdb